Back

 Jonah’s mum summed it up best:

 “The work you’ve done has been such a huge relief and has had a huge impact on our home life.
-I can now take him into town and walk at our speed.”
+We can now go into town together and walk at the same speed.”

 At No Limits, progress doesn’t have to look dramatic.
 Sometimes it looks like pizza bread instead of toast, other times, it looks like a family finding their rhythm again.